 Book a luxury suite to the next Chicago Cubs game at Wrigley Field!

-After 108 years of curses and heartbreak, fans in the windy city were finally rewarded for their die-hard love of their local Cubs with a World Series Championship.
+After 108 years of curses and heartbreak, fans in the windy city were finally rewarded for their die-hard love of their Chicago Cubs in 2016 with a World Series championship.
 The epic 7th game in a hard-fought series with the Cleveland Indians went to extra innings before fan favorite Anthony Rizzo caught the final out at 1st base in the bottom of the 10th and sent Cubs fans into an uproar around the globe.

 The Cubs wouldn’t see another World Series berth until 1945.
 Game four of the 1945 World Series featured the Cubs against the Detroit Tigers at Wrigley Field.
 As the legendary baseball story goes, local tavern owner William Sianis was ejected from the park due to the odor of his pet goat, which was bothering other fans.
 Sianis declared that the Cubs weren’t going to win anymore.
 His prophetic words held true for quite some time.
 The Cubs went on to lose the series and wouldn’t make another appearance in the World Series until 2016, on the 46th anniversary of Sianis’s death.